Tag Archives: Trademark Application

 As many companies are using a trademark, they often use the ® or TM symbol following their logo or company name.
 As a trademark owner, it is important to know when you should use these symbols, and more importantly, how they should be used.
 To begin, it is necessary to recognize the symbols that… Finish Reading How do I use Trademark Symbols?

 Trademarks and Service Marks need to be renewed, maintained, monitored and actively protected from infringement.
-Doing any of the following can, and most likely will, result in the loss of rights to the mark.
-Abandonment of the mark.
-Trademark abandonment occurs when the owner of the Trademark or Service Mark stops using the mark, with no intention to use… Finish Reading How to Lose a Trademark in 3 Ways
+The following are three ways to lose a trademark: Abandonment of the mark.
+Trademark abandonment occurs when the owner of the Trademark or Service Mark stops using the mark, with no intention to use it again.
+Improper use, or misuse, of a mark by… Finish Reading How to Lose a Trademark in 3 Ways